-I once learned that a thunderbird shaman (a medicine person) comes into being by having visions and experiences with their spirit helper the thunderbird.
-And in addition, learning to be a thunderbird shaman person also involves learning about, and working with, the medicine of snakes and serpents; things that aren't too fun and are very challenging personally.
+I once learned that a thunderbird (medicine person or shaman) comes into being by having visions and experiences with their spirit helper the thunderbird.
+And in addition, learning to be a thunderbird medicine person also involves learning about, and working with, the medicine of snakes and serpents; things that aren't too fun and are very challenging personally.
 My very first dream of Mishi-ginebik (the Horned Serpent) was when I was fourteen.
 Mishi-ginebik appeared to me in a dream where I was swimming at the bottom of a deep lake in northern Ontario.You can read this whole story in my new book, Quest for the Thunderbird Nest - Returning to Algonquin Spirituality.

-As bird shamans we are taught "to share our feathers".
-These feathers take the form of traditional knowledge, medicine ways and ancient teachings.
+As thunderbirds we are taught "to share our feathers".
+These feathers take the form of traditional knowledge, spiritual ways and ancient teachings.
 All of this "good medicine" is intended to inspire, enlighten and empower others to see the importance of utilizing their very spirit to follow their own personal path in life.

 From the hard work I've done upon my own healing trail, I now understand that genuine self-awareness and self-empowerment typically involves facing that monster serpent that resides deep within each of us.
-As a thunderbird shaman this is what I aim to help people with the most - the hidden, deep, dark scary stuff.
+So as a thunderbird man this is what I aim to help people with the most - the hidden, deep, dark scary stuff.

 The elders I've met on my trail believe it's very important today to help people re-connect with their own spirits again.
 In this way people are motivated and can become empowered to bring balance and happiness back into their lives.
 I believe it's getting more important that we honestly re-assess our direction in life.
-The teachings of shamanism can help us take a good hard look at how we're really doing and where we're going here on Earth.
+Thunderbird teachings actually help us take a good hard look at how we're really doing, and where we're going, here on Earth.

 As told by the Anishinaabeg prophecy of the Seventh Fire, there is a time soon coming over the horizon when we all will have to make a vital decision between living harmoniously with Mother Earth or technologically against her.
-The shamanism ways I've learned to utilize in my own life and now share with others is intended for everyone.
+The thunderbird ways I've learned to utilize in my own life, and now share with others, are intended for everyone.
 There are many trails to the thunderbird nest at the top of the mountain.
-We are all allowed to embrace and use the great power of our own spirit to help us get there.
+When we get there it's okay to use this great nest to do our vision quests.
+That's what it's for!

-Shamanism is an ever important part of my life today and I'm passionate about teaching it to others with the desire to learn.
+The thunderbird nest is an important part of my life and I'm passionate about teaching people with a real desire to learn.
 Miigwetch (thank you) for taking the time to read through this.
 I hope it has illustrated a clearer picture about myself for you.
 I do welcome questions so I look forward to hearing from you.